Credit cards can be a convenient and more secure alternative to using cash to make purchases.

 Many credit cards offer balance transfers with low or no interest for an introductory period.
 If you transfer high-interest debt and pay it off before the promotional period ends, you could save yourself a bundle on interest charges.

 If you use a credit card to reduce debt, we don’t recommend making any additional purchases with that card until you pay off the balance in full.
 Also, watch out for fees.
-Some credit card providers charge a balance transfer fee when you transfer your balance from a different card.
+Some credit card issuers charge a balance transfer fee when you transfer your balance from a different card.
+If possible, try to find a card that offers you a low balance transfer fee – but remember to weigh up the transfer fee against the interest you’ll save on the intro rate period, as a longer period may save you more than a slightly higher transfer fee.

 3. Finance a purchase